What is Caltrate?

 The Science Behind Caltrate

 Caltrate supplements play a major role in calcium supplementation.
 Calcium which is vital for bone formation becomes depleted with age.
-For instance, in the postmenopausal population, calcium levels dwindle forcing those in the age group to take calcium supplements.
+For instance, in the postmenopausal population, calcium levels dwindle forcing those in the age group to take bone support supplements.

 Caltrate Pros & Cons